Guwahati: Flooding

 According to experts, urban flooding in Guwahati in the near future is expected to worsen to the point where residents of certain areas may be forced to relocate.
 Since the beginning of the 21st century, the alteration of drainage channels and wetlands due to rapid urbanization has exacerbated the problem of flooding.

 Professor Abani Kumar Bhagawati of Gauhati University stated that since before there were sufficient wetlands to absorb rainwater and channels to carry excess water to the Brahmaputra, the city did not experience floods.
 However, human interference has disrupted the natural topography, leading to the current situation where "just half an hour of rain" can cause flooding in the city.
 Encroachment and concretization, which reduce open areas for natural water absorption, are the primary causes of floods according to Bhagawati.

+Pollution

+Guwahati was ranked the second most polluted city in the world in a 2023 report published by IQAir, behind Begusarai and ahead of Delhi, reflecting India's status as the country with the third highest level of pollution after Bangladesh and Pakistan.

 Demographics

 Population

 Guwahati is one of the fastest-growing cities in India.

-Guwahati has a population of 957,352 as of the 2011 census.
+Guwahati has a population of 962,334 as per the 2011 census.
 Population of Guwahati in 2021 is estimated to be 11 lakhs (approx).
 It is estimated that Guwahati metro will house 2.8 million residents by 2025.